Web Development

 Web App vs. Mobile App

-As we have discussed above the distinction between websites and web applications, understanding the differences between web apps and mobile apps is equally important if you’re venturing into app development or deciding which type of app to use or create.
+As we have discussed above, the distinction between websites and web applications, and understanding the differences between web apps and mobile apps are equally important if you’re venturing into app development or deciding which type of app to use or create.
 Here’s a simple and interesting breakdown of the key points:

 AspectWeb AppMobile App